Filter Based on Relation

 1. Flexibility in Filtering

-filter can be applied in any scenario where you need to retrieve orders based on the customer’s city, making the filtering logic more flexible and reusable.
+Custom filters allow you to define dynamic filtering logic that can be reused across your application.
+In this example, the fromCity filter can be applied in any scenario where you need to retrieve orders based on the customer’s city, making the filtering logic more flexible and reusable.

 2. Backend Efficiency